 It is these two considerations which dictate the “handle” of the fabric.

-Fibres and Yarns
+Fibers and Yarns

 Linen, like cotton, comes from a plant and is fairly easy to handle.
 Yarns often have a slightly slubbed or knot-like finish, which makes them slightly more tricky to deal with.

-Wool has a more natural ‘give’ than other natural fibres, particularly after spinning.
+Wool has a more natural ‘give’ than other natural fibers, particularly after spinning.
 For this reason, it is often used for jersey fabrics, where the stretch of the fabric is used in the construction of the garment.
 Garments made from woven wool fabrics should be lined, to prevent them stretching out of shape (particularly around the ‘seat’of a skirt of pair of trousers and at knees and elbows).